mattihicks/matthewmatthew/_posts/2016-08-24-threshold.markdown

 Ultimately, it comes down to the questions your trying to answer by showing your work, and the end goal you have in mind.

-If you're trying to prove your a "breathrough" artist, you're going to be disappointed - because these types don't exist.
+If you're trying to prove you're a "breathrough" artist, you're going to be disappointed - because these types don't exist.
 Rather, the idea of a 'breathrough' artist is a myth, because the individuals who are called 'breakthrough' have worked for many, many years studying and practicing the craft.

 As this incredible Michel Phelps piece shows, the honing of a craft happens in the dark.
 And when you're ready to open it up to the light, you have to be prepared for what you want to get out of it.